mever-team/FairBench/README.md

 ```

 Omitting some arguments from the report will
-prevent some measures that depend on them
-from being evaluated.
-The generated report can also
+prevent some measures from being evaluated.
-be visualized, exported as *json*,
+Generated reports can be visualized, exported as *json*,
-or be constrained to specific metrics.
-These
+or be constrained to specific [metrics](docs/metrics.md).
-functionalities, alongside true multiattribute
+These functionalities, alongside true multiattribute
 fairness and customized reports
 are described [here](docs/reports.md).
-You can also compute standalone [metrics](docs/metrics.md),
+Reports and values are explainable and
-for instance to use them as backpropagateable
+backpropagateable, for example to use for
-machine learning regularization terms.
+machine learning regularization.

 :bulb: Prefer calling `fairbench.multireport` for
 fairness reporting that does **NOT treat branches independently**.